KaiqueZambrano/chez-gamekit/README.md

 - Audio (`load-sound`, `play-sound`, `pause-sound`, `resume-sound`, `is-sound-playing`)
 - Timing (`get-frame-time`, `get-time`, `get-fps`)

+Foreign memory (`make-vec2`, `make-rect`, `make-color`, `make-camera2d`) is managed automatically via a guardian and a background GC thread — no manual `free-ptr` calls needed in normal use. `free-ptr` remains available for explicit early release if needed.

 Camera 2D, audio, and `draw-texture-pro` are included but **untested** — they were mapped manually from raylib's internal struct layout and may not work correctly across raylib versions.

 ## json.ss